irohit373/Learnify-EdTech-Platform-MERN/README.md

 ## Front End

-The front end of StudyNotion has all the necessary pages that an ed-tech platform should have.
+The front end  has all the necessary pages that an ed-tech platform should have.

 ## Back End